shaguntalwar17/BrainTumor_CDSS/docs/demo_script.md

 # Viva / Demo Script

-Project made by Shagun Talwar
+Project made by Shagun Talwar and co-developed by Chirag Garg

 ## 1. Opening (30-45 sec)
 - Introduce system as an AI-assisted research prototype for brain MRI analysis.